 Guiding children’s behavior is an important part of your role as a caregiver of young children.
-Positive child guidance helps promote the social, emotional, and cognitive development of children across the age span.
-This lesson will define positive guidance, describe why it is important for infants and toddlers, and detail what you can do in your program to promote it.
+Positive child guidance helps promote the social, emotional, and cognitive development of children across ages.
+This lesson will define positive guidance, describe why it is important for infants and toddlers, and detail what you can do to promote it in your program.

 Guidance: Infants and Toddlers

-This lesson will help you better understand infant and toddler development as a component to providing supportive guidance and meeting children’s needs.
-Typical infant-toddler behaviors can sometimes be challenging for caregivers.
-Temperament impacts the guidance approaches or strategies you use with young children.
+This lesson will help you better understand infant and toddler development with regards to providing supportive guidance and meeting children’s needs.
+Typical infant and toddler behaviors can sometimes be challenging for caregivers, so it is important to understand how temperament impacts the guidance approaches or strategies you use with young children.
 Ways to address challenging behaviors will also be discussed in this lesson.

 Promoting Guidance: The Environment